 Notes

-1 This is a compilation of the Hospitals (Licensing and Conduct of Private Hospitals) Regulations 1987 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 12 May 2017 of the Hospitals (Licensing and Conduct of Private Hospitals) Regulations 1987 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table